cunningham-lab/igr/README.md

 * For inquiries: apotapczynski@gmail.com

-This repo contains a TensorFlow 2.0 implementation of the Invertible Gaussian Reparameterization.
+This repo contains a TensorFlow 2.0 implementation of the Invertible Gaussian Reparameterization.<br>

 **Abstract**<br>
 *The Gumbel-Softmax is a continuous distribution over the simplex that is often used as a relaxation